SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 * Restock Scroll
     * Basically lets you obtain up to an additional 9 items if read inside a shop,<br/>including shop-exclusives like Echo and Evasive shields, Phantasm Bracelet,<br/>or generally rare items like Razor Wind and Scout Bracelet.<br/>Don't discard any Restock Scrolls you come across.
 * Otogiriso
-    * Restore 100 HP, increase max HP by 4, synthesize it onto a weapon or shield,<br/>use it to create a Healing Sword, or throw it at a Ghost type monster.<br/>Recommended to synthesize it onto a weapon or shield to increase<br/>your chances of progressing past early game, though some players skip<br/>弟 seals if they obtain stronger, rarer seals like 三, 回, 山, and 見.<br/>Keep 2\~3 on hand for Archdragon and Porkton floors.
+    * Restore 100 HP, increase max HP by 4, synthesize it onto a weapon or shield,<br/>use it to create a Healing Sword, or throw it at a Ghost type monster.<br/>Recommended to synthesize it onto a weapon or shield to increase<br/>your chances of progressing past early game, though some players skip<br/>弟 seals if they obtain stronger, rarer seals like 三, 回, 山, and 見.<br/>Keep 2\~3 on hand for Archdragon and Porkon floors.
 * Revival Grass
     * Fully restores HP, strength, and fullness if you collapse.<br/>Recommended to keep at least 1\~3 outside of pots at all times.<br/>Don't get lazy or let your guard down just because you have Revival Grass.<br/>Hunt Mr. Gyro (50\~59F) for Revival Grass drops if possible.
 (75% drop rate)<br/>Can't be found on the ground starting from 51F.
 * Strength Grass + Boost Grass + Grass Gainer or Grass Tosser